Flexible Imputation of Incomplete Network Data: Proofs for Empirical Applications

-and $\hat{\alpha}$ can be approximated by\footnote{ It is straightforward to verify that, by the bias, the variance, and the probability bound of $\Delta_{m, k}$, higher order expansion does not (asymptotically) contribute the bias and variance of $\hat{\alpha}$. }
+The GMM estimator $\hat{\alpha}$ can be approximated by\footnote{ It is straightforward to verify that, by the bias, the variance, and the probability bound of $\Delta_{m, k}$, higher order expansion does not (asymptotically) contribute the bias and variance of $\hat{\alpha}$. }